 For more information about instance types, see Instance families.

 The number of nodes that you want the node pool to maintain.
-After you specify the desired size, the node pool automatically scales in or out to maintain the specified number of nodes.
+After you specify this value, the node pool automatically scales out or scales in to maintain the specified number of nodes.

 Operating System